Date of birth: February 16, 1934

 How big a part of women's golf had Hagge become by this age?
 So big that, just 16 years old, she was one of the 13 cofounders of the LPGA Tour (her older sister Alice Bauer was also a cofounder).

 And when Hagge began her LPGA career in 1950, she did so as the youngest tour member (16) - a distinction she still holds.

 Hagge was a petite, pretty blonde whom some have called the tour's first "glamour girl."
 But she could definitely play.
-After that stellar amateur career, it took her a while to get started on the LPGA, her first win coming at the 1952 Sarasota Open when she was just shy of 18 years old.
+After that stellar amateur career, it took her a while to get started on the LPGA, her first win coming at the 1952 Sarasota Open two weeks after her 18th birthday.

 Hagge's best season, by far, was 1956, when she led the LPGA with eight wins, finished second nine times, and led in earnings.
 She also claimed her only major title that year at the LPGA Championship.

 While she never had another season approaching that one, Hagge did continue playing well for a long time.
 In 1971, she set a 9-hole scoring record that stood for 13 years.
 She continued playing a full or partial schedule all the way through 1990.